mesosphere/marathon-autoscale/README.md

 **Notes**

-For MIN_CPU_TIME and MAX_CPU_TIME on multicore containers, the calculation for determining the value is # of CPU * desired CPU utilization percentage = CPU time (e.g. 80 cpu time * 2 cpu = 160 cpu time)
-For MIN_MEM_PERCENT and MAX_MEM_PERCENT on very small containers, remember that Mesos adds 32MB to the container spec for container overhead (namespace and cgroup), so your target percentages should take that into account.
-Alternatively, consider using the CPU only scaling mode for containers with very small memory footprints.

 If you are using an authentication:

     AS_USERID # username of the user or service account with access to scale the service